teambit/docs/docs/docs/mdx.md

 └── index.ts
 ```

-## Using MDX as independent content components
+## Using MDX as standalone components

 MDX can be used to create independent content components.
 That is, content that is not an internal dependency of a component, but a component in and of itself (that can be used by other components as an external dependency).
 This is done by setting the MDX component to use the [MDX Env](https://bit.dev/teambit/mdx/mdx).